Today I want to you show you eight places to shop for secondhand clothes online.

 Shopping secondhand isn’t always easy.
 Maybe rummaging around a charity shop doesn’t sound appealing to you.
 Or perhaps you’re too time-poor to amble around your local charity shops.
 Maybe it’s impossible to find the sizes you want in your average charity shop.
 The good news is that there are heaps of ways to shop for preloved secondhand clothes online.
-Here are five to start you off:
+Here are eight to start you off:

 * denotes affiliate link

 Ahh, eBay*. eBay is possibly one of my favorite places to shop for secondhand clothes online.

 I’m sure everyone knows what eBay is and does, but perhaps you haven’t used it yet.
 Well, eBay can be a veritable goldmine for secondhand clothes online.
 I feel like anything you could ever want or need is on eBay.
 To be honest, most of my online secondhand shopping, nay, most of my wardrobe has come from eBay.
 It’s the first place I look when I’m in need of something.
 A lot of the time I don’t need to look any further than eBay.
 However, eBay can be a little overwhelming for beginners so see my top eBay buying tips here.